 Back to the main point.
 Let’s not forget that if an image is worth a thousand words, according to Fadwa Tuqan, it’ll only take a single poem to create 10 Palestinian resistance fighters.

-Sometimes in prose, other times in free-verse, we’ve compiled three poems published by Palestinian authors that will help you read between the lines and understand the strong bond between themselves and the promised land.
+Sometimes in prose, other times in free-verse, we’ve compiled five poems published by Palestinian authors that will help you read between the lines and understand the strong bond between themselves and the promised land.

 Fadwa Tuqan – Enough for Me